-Because it’s difficult to gain a true understanding of human nature through the traditional approach of a single academic discipline, the department adopts an interdisciplinary approach.
-To nurture true understanding and penetrating insight into the diversity of human nature, this department focuses on the core fields of psychology and education, health science, and social science, offering comprehensive, interdisciplinary study in these fields.
-By helping students to acquire a multifaceted understanding of the human condition and society, the program fosters individuals who can nurture and support others, while offering practical solutions to society.
+Arriving at a true understanding of human nature is difficult through the traditional approach of a single academic discipline, necessitating venues for interdisciplinary approaches to education.
+To nurture true understanding and penetrating insight into the aspects and diversity of human nature, the department builds on core fields of psychology and education, health science, and social science, taking a comprehensive, interdisciplinary approach to these fields.
+By helping students to acquire a multifaceted understanding of the human condition and society, the program fosters individuals who possess the practical ability to nurture and support others while offering solutions to society.

-The curriculum is designed to help students autonomously pursue knowledge.
-Students can choose from among three different courses for systematic study according to their personal interests and inclinations, based on an understanding of lifespan development and a sensitivity to human welfare.
-They can also take classes outside their own courses in the pursuit of their individualized research themes and career goals.
-Through this highly flexible learning system, students are able to conduct wide-ranging, integrated investigations into the human mind, body, and society.
-Educational emphasis is also placed on practical application, with the active incorporation of experimentation, hands-on training, and fieldwork that cultivate in students the judgment and implementation skills necessary to respond effectively to various practical social problems.
+The curriculum places emphasis on learning the satisfaction of autonomously pursuing knowledge, with an organization that lets students choose from among three courses that interweave an understanding of lifespan development with sensitivity to human welfare, to engage in systematic study in line with their personal interests and inclinations.
+Students can also take classes outside of their own course, in the pursuit of their individualized research themes and career goals.
+Through this highly flexible learning system, students are able to deepen wide-ranging, integrated investigations into the human mind, body, and society.

-Through education centered on experimental psychology and clinical psychology, this course promotes both mental and physical self-understanding based on an understanding of life-span development, which is then linked to the understanding of other people and enhancement of interpersonal skills.
-The curriculum also includes experiments and practice-oriented classes with emphasis on psychological applications related to crime victims, accident and disaster victims, the elderly, and the disabled.
+Through education centered on experimental psychology and clinical psychology, this course promotes both mental and physical self-understanding throughout lifelong development, and links this to the understanding of others and the enhancement of interpersonal skills.
+The curriculum also incorporates experiments and practiceoriented classes, with an emphasis on applied fields such as the psychology of crime victims, accident and disaster victims, the elderly, and the disabled.

-This course provides comprehensive instruction on health maintenance and management from the perspective of sports and health science, based on the concepts of health improvement and lifespan development.
-Priority is given to developing an appreciation of the social structures in which sports are pursued and fostering superior physical and mental abilities through sports.
+This course provides comprehensive instruction on health maintenance and management from the perspective of sports and health science, based on the concepts of health improvement and lifelong physical development.
+It aims to develop an appreciation of the social structures in which sports are pursued, and to foster superior physical and mental abilities through sports.

 This course focuses on human beings as social entities and investigates theories related to our increasingly diverse human society.
-Emphasis is placed on demonstrative learning by means of investigation and practical training, with the aim of fostering individuals with the practical ability and planning capacity to autonomously define problems and propose solutions.
+Emphasis is placed on demonstrative learning by means of practical training in investigative work, with the aim of fostering individuals who have the practical ability and planning capacity to autonomously define problems and proactively propose solutions to society.

-Students who meet the predetermined requirements in the Faculty of Human Sciences can use them to obtain licensing as educators in the fields of health and physical education; or social studies, geography and history, or civics.
-They can also apply for certification as accredited psychologists, JATI-accredited training instructors, and social researchers.
+Depending on the course, students of the Faculty of Human Sciences can obtain licensing as educators in the fields of health and physical education, social studies, geography and history, or civics.
+They can also apply for certification as accredited psychologists, JATIaccredited training instructors, or social researchers.